 We depend on the members of senior management of MCC Advisors, particularly the managing partners Brook Taube, Seth Taube and Andrew Fentress, as well as other key investment personnel for the identification, final selection, structuring, closing and monitoring of our investments.
 These members of MCC Advisors' senior management and investment teams are integral to its asset management activities and have critical industry experience and relationships that we will rely on to implement our business plan.
 Our future success depends on their continued service to MCC Advisors.
-The departure of any of the members of MCC Advisors' senior management or a significant number of the members of its investment team could have a material adverse effect on our ability to achieve our investment objective.
+The departure of any of the members of MCC Advisors' senior management could have a material adverse effect on our ability to achieve our investment objective.
 As a result, we may not be able to operate our business as we expect, and our ability to compete could be harmed, which could cause our operating results to suffer.
 In addition, we can offer no assurance that MCC Advisors will remain our investment adviser or our administrator.